 If you don’t have any significant plans during your summer vacation, why not make money?
 It keeps you from making regrettable decisions with whatever allowance or little money you may have.
 Plus, it allows you to keep replenishing your account(s) until it’s time to hit the books again.

 Saving money as a teenager is hard, especially if you haven’t yet developed the skills to make it in the working world.
-It’s also tough when you have friends who are out buying new clothes and going on weekend trips.
-But who said you need a wealth of experience to bring in wealth?
+It’s also tough when so many social activities revolve around spending.
+But you can do this.

 Read more about finances for teens